 - Therabis: Sachets of cannabinoid compounds in three varieties to treat skin issues, joint mobility, and anxiety

 - Canna-Pet: Liquids, capsules, treats, and more containing CBD and other cannabinoids

-- Treatibles: Blueberry and pumpkin flavored CBD treats
+- Treatibles: Blueberry and pumpkin-flavored CBD treats

 Help, my dog ate my stash

-Medical marijuana for dogs in the form of CBD products is one thing.
+Medical marijuana for dogs in the form of CBD oil or other products is one thing.
 Accidental ingestion of marijuana is a whole different situation.
 With more states legalizing medical and recreational pot, pets are becoming increasingly exposed to this risk.
 Marijuana is much more toxic to dogs than to humans, so though few deaths have been reported, the threat is real.
-Can dogs get high like humans do?
+Can dogs get high just like humans do?
 Yes.
 Is it a good idea?
 No.

 - Heavy drooling